 Taryn Sanks is a Usability Test Engineering Consultant for Bio1 Systems, LLC.
 She works with user groups from the military and civilian sectors to support product testing and analysis.
 Ms. Sanks concurrently works as the Head of Quality and Internationalization at the start-up, Wish, where she designs and executes test plans and test cases for iOS, Android, Windows, and web applications.
 She oversees completion of local specific projects and translations in 30 languages among the localization team.
 She previously served as a Counselor for Orlando Health, and a Research Assistant within Stanford’s Center for Design Research.
 Ms. Sanks holds a B.S. in Biomechanical Engineering from Stanford University.

 Software Engineer (ASR / Integration)

 Miguel Garcia is a Software Engineer at Bio1 Systems, LLC.
-His work focuses on automatic speech recognition (ASR) implementation, user interface design, and software integration for the company’s head mounted display and data transfer tag.
-Mr. Garcia holds a Bachelor’s degree in Computer Science (AI) from Stanford University.
+His work focuses on Android development, automatic speech recognition (ASR) implementation, user interface design, and software integration for the company’s head mounted display and data transfer tag.
+Mr. Garcia holds a B.S. in Computer Science from Stanford University.